bradberger/activemq-install-centos-7/setup-mqtt.md

 Setting up MQTT is quite easy, just edit the `/opt/activemq/conf/activemq.xml` file and make sure it has MQTT as a transport connector for the broker.
 Notice in the example below SSL is enabled.
+If it wasn't, you'd set the `transportConnector` `uri` attribute without the `+ssl` part.
 If you're not verifying clients (and it doesn't by default) then remove the `trustStore=` attributes.

 ```xml
 <broker>